i05nagai/memorandum/language/english_speaking.md

     * we're on a mission
 * off
     * something was off about the job description
+    * With Location History off, the places you go are no longer stored
 * flummoxed
     * I was a bit flummoxed
     * I have to say that last question flummoxed me